-This Maharashtrian Prawn curry is from the Indian state of Maharashtra.
-Prawn in the Marathi language is called “Kolambi” and curry is “Rassa”.
-In Marathi, it is called Kolambi Rassa.
+This kolambiche curry recipe is from the Indian state of Maharashtra.
+Prawn in the Marathi language is called "Kolambi" and curry is "Rassa".
+In Marathi, it is called Kolambi Rassa, a classic prawn dish bursting with delicious coastal flavors.

 - Lemon juice - It gives a tangy kick to the taste buds.
 You can substitute it with tamarind or Kokum.

-- Byadagi red chilies – It gives a bright red color to the prawn gravy and is not too spicy.
-You can substitute it with Kashmiri red chilies.
-Or normal dried red chilies but add it as per taste (depending on the level of spiciness).
+- Byadagi red chilies - They give a bright red color to the prawn gravy and are not too spicy.
+You can substitute with Kashmiri red chilies or normal dried red chilies but add it as per taste (depending on how spicy you want the curry to be).

-- Coconut – Fresh grated coconut is used to make the curry thick.
+- Coconut - Freshly grated coconut is used to make the curry which gives the curry a rich and thick consistency.
 You can substitute it with coconut milk.

 - While cleaning the prawns always devein them.
 Otherwise, it may create digestion problems.